hnla/style-modules/README.md

 * Modules must also include a readme.txt file (follows the general format of WP plugin readme files for convenience and comformity to a known existing standard.
 * Additionally each module should contain a readme.md file this is specifically for github display and allows us to display a neat and simplified module title and description to be displayed for users
 * Optionally  please try to include a SC of your styles in action.

+_You may use the members list module as a guide for readme formats_

 **Grunt task tools**